EasyAbp/Abp.SettingUi/docs/README.md

 > The setting types can also be configured through `WithProperty` method, like `WithProperty("Type", "number")`

-For now SettingUi support following setting types:
+For now SettingUi supports following setting types:

 * text (default)
 * number